nickgirga/name-grabber/README.md

 ![screenshot_4.png](.screenshots/screenshot_4.png)

 # Obtaining
 You can clone the repository by running `git clone https://gitlab.com/nickgirga/name-grabber.git` in a terminal.
-If you prefer to only grab needed files, download `name-grabber` and `main.glade`.
-This is enough to run the program, but if you wish to install it, you will need the `install.sh` script.
-Probably not a bad idea to grab the `uninstall.sh` script as well if you intend to install it.
+You can also go to [Releases](https://gitlab.com/nickgirga/name-grabber/-/releases) and download a zip, tar.gz, tar.bz2, or tar of the source code.
+These compressed archives will give you the same files as cloning using git.
+If you downloaded a compressed archive, uncompress it.
+Then proceed to [Installation](#installation).

 # Dependencies
  - [Python](https://www.python.org/)